MicrosoftDocs/azure-dev-docs/articles/devsecops/github.md

 ---

-# GitHub
+# Secure your code in GitHub

-Review the following GitHub articles to learn about securing your GitHub repository code.
+Review the following GitHub articles to learn about securing your application's code and dependencies.

 - [Scan your code with CodeQL and token scanning](https://help.github.com/github/finding-security-vulnerabilities-and-errors-in-your-code/automatically-scanning-your-code-for-vulnerabilities-and-errors)
 - [Manage security advisories for your projects](https://help.github.com/github/managing-security-vulnerabilities/managing-security-vulnerabilities-in-your-project)